nawar/kodi-cli/README.md

 ```
  -p Play/Pause the current played video
  -s Stop the current played video
+ -j Skip forward in the current played video
+ -k Skip backward in the current played video
  -y play YouTube video.
 Use either URL/ID (of video)
  -q queue YouTube video to the current list.
 Use either URL/ID (of video).
 Use instead of -y.
  -o play YouTube video directly on Kodi.
 Use the name of video.